 Our value proposition articulates why people should do business with us.
 Our value proposition describes what we promise, what we deliver, what makes us different, and what makes us relevant

-The conversation with the investment management firm about moving from the idea of a business plan to the idea of a story is in the language, interests, and culture of business management.
+The conversation I started with my client about moving from the idea of a business plan to the idea of a management process is in the language, interests, and culture of business management.
 The story for the company evolved through a series of more focused conversations on the vision, value proposition, and intents of the enterprise.

-The language of creative community enterprise improves our ability to create connections across our different languages, interests, and cultures to make creative conversation around ideas, opportunities, and enterprise possible regardless of the nature of the enterprises or communities of interests involved.
+The language of community improves our ability to create connections across our different languages, interests, and cultures and make creative conversation around ideas, opportunities, and creative enterprise possible regardless of the nature of the enterprises or communities of interests involved.